What Are Poker Agents And What Can You Expect From Them?

 Here are some of the duties of a poker agent.

 - Find and negotiate sponsorships and endorsements – One of the main roles of poker agents, like other sports agents, is to find sponsors and negotiate favorable contracts.
-Poker players are usually sponsored by online poker sites, but more recently, players are picking up deals with non-poker companies.
+Poker players are usually sponsored by online poker sites and using poker software for a sponsor to boost their reach, but more recently, players are picking up deals with non-poker companies.
 Agents facilitate these deals in every way, from making the initial connection to signing the deal to chasing up money owed.
 Doing so brings in significant amounts of money for the player, balancing their usual.

 - Marketing and managing image – Live players, and increasingly online poker players too are out in the public sphere.
 They are loved and followed by aspiring pros and beginners alike.
 As a result, they are a source of inspiration and entertainment.
 All this requires marketing and an awareness of public relations.
 Poker agents have more than a transactional relationship with their clients.
 They also help to tell the player’s story in a relatable way and craft their character to give them public appeal.
 Marketing may also involve advertising deals and the creation of online sites and content as well as scoping for TV and interview opportunities.